Stabilizer R\'enyi Entropy and Conformal Field Theory: Stabilizer R e nyi Entropy as Participation Entropy and Magic Entropy

 The SREs can serve as measures of nonstabilizerness for pure states and possess several key properties for all $\alpha$: (i) faithfulness: $M_{\alpha}(\psi)=0$ if and only if $\ket{\psi}$ is a stabilizer state, (ii) stability under Clifford unitaries $C\in C_L$: $M_{\alpha}(C\psi C^\dag)=M_{\alpha}(\psi)$, and (iii) additivity: $M_{\alpha}(\psi\otimes\phi)=M_{\alpha}(\psi)+M_{\alpha}(\phi)$; we here recall that the Clifford group $C_L$ consists of unitary transformations preserving the Pauli group, $C\sigma^{\vec{m}}C^\dag=\sigma^{\vec{m}'}$ for $C\in C_L$, and stabilizer states are a set of states constructed by applying the Clifford unitaries to the product state $\ket{0}^{\otimes L}$.
 Since the calculation of the SRE requires no minimization procedure, it can serve as a computationally tractable measure for many-body systems.

 The crucial property of monotonicity, the nonincreasing nature under stabilizer protocols, depends on the value of $\alpha$.
 It has been shown in Ref.~\cite{leone2024stabilizer} that SREs are stabilizer monotones for $\alpha\geq2$, but not for $\alpha<2$.
-Moreover, a related measure called the linear stabilizer entropy (LSE), defined as $M_{\alpha}^{\mathrm{lin}}(\psi) = 1 - \sum_{\vec{m}}2^{-L}\Tr^{2\alpha}[\sigma^{\vec{m}}\psi]$, has been proven to be a strong stabilizer monotone for $\alpha\geq2$~\cite{leone2024stabilizer}.
-In this sense, using the SRE and LSE as measures of nonstabilizerness is well-founded for $\alpha\geq2$.
+Moreover, a related measure called the linear stabilizer entropy, defined as $M_{\alpha}^{\mathrm{lin}}(\psi) = 1 - \sum_{\vec{m}}2^{-L}\Tr^{2\alpha}[\sigma^{\vec{m}}\psi]$, has been proven to be a strong stabilizer monotone for $\alpha\geq2$~\cite{leone2024stabilizer}.
+In this sense, using the SRE and linear stabilizer entropy as measures of nonstabilizerness is well founded for $\alpha\geq2$.
+We note that, unlike other entropy measures such as entanglement entropy which require analytic continuation from integer Rényi indices, the SRE is directly meaningful at integer values $\alpha\geq2$.

+It is desirable for informational quantities to have operational interpretations.
+For example, the entanglement entropy characterizes the efficiency of entanglement distillation protocols for pure states.
+An operational meaning for the SRE has recently been established in the context of stabilizer property testing~\cite{bittel2025complete,bu2025stabilizera,bittel2025operational}.
+Intuitively, the magnitude of the SRE represents the indistinguishability between the Clifford orbit of the state and Haar random states.